 DON’T: Allow a Portfolio to Pigeonhole You:

-Unless you specialise in a very niche branch of design you’ll want to demonstrate a broad range of ability and experience.
+Unless you specialize in a very niche branch of design you’ll want to demonstrate a broad range of ability and experience.
 If this experience allows try to mix up online with print, technical with creative and formality with flair.
 Not only will this make you eligible for more work but it should help you to enjoy some variety in your career.

 DO: Remember to Direct People to Your Portfolio: